madhurashinde/EducationPlatformForStudent-EdPad/README.md

 1. Check courses taught in previous semesters
 2. Access courses in the current semester
-3. After accessing a course, the faculty will be able to
+3. After accessing a course, the faculty will be able to:

 - Create new announcements
 - Create new modules and upload lecture files